Afghan refugees: Pakistan

+On 3 October 2023, Pakistan's Interior Minister Sarfraz Bugti ordered that all undocumented immigrants, particularly the nearly 1.73 million Afghan nationals, voluntarily leave the country by 1 November 2023 or face deportation in a crackdown.
+Taliban authorities condemned the deportations of Afghans as an "inhuman act."

+As of 2 April 2025, Pakistan plans to initiate arrests and deportations of Afghans living in Pakistan illegally and Afghans holding Afghan Citizen Cards on 10 April 2025.
+Afghans with Proof of Registration can stay in Pakistan until 30 June 2025.

 Iran

 As of October 2020, there are 780,000 registered Afghan refugees and asylum seekers temporarily residing in Iran under the care and protection of the UNHCR.
 The majority of them were born in Iran during the last four decades but are still considered citizens of Afghanistan.
 According to Iranian officials, 2 million citizens of Afghanistan who have no legal documents and over half a million Iranian visa holders also reside in various parts of the country.
 Iran has long been used by Afghans to reach Turkey and then Europe where they apply for political asylum.
 As in Pakistan, the Afghan refugees are not firmly settled but reside there on a temporary basis.

 Iran's initial response towards Afghan refugees, driven by religious solidarity, was an open door policy where Afghans in Iran had freedom of movement to travel or work in any city in addition to subsidies for propane, gasoline, certain food items and even health coverage.
 In the early 2000s, Iran's Bureau for Aliens and Foreign Immigrants Affairs (BAFIA) initiated registration of all foreigners, including refugees.
 It began issuing temporary residence cards to certain Afghans.
 In 2000, the Iranian government also initiated a joint repatriation program with the UNHCR.
 Laws were passed in order to encourage the repatriation of Afghan refugees, such as limits on employment, areas of residence, and access to services including education.
+In 2021, the International Organization for Migration (IOM) found that just over one million Afghans have been sent back.
+In 2023, Iran along with Pakistan decided to deport more refugees.
+In May 2025, the Iranian government ordered the mass deportation of an estimated 4 million Afghan migrants and refugees.